Lefschetz Thimble Quantum Monte Carlo for Spin Systems: Introduction

 where $\Delta e^{i\theta}$ is the standard deviation of $e^{i\theta}$ and $\beta$ is the inverse temperature \cite{troyer_computational_2005}.
 Thus, to keep a constant level of relative error in the Monte Carlo simulation, $m$ must scale exponentially with both particle number and inverse temperature, neither of which is desirable.

 The sign problem can be avoided by Hamiltonians that are stoquastic (where all the off-diagonal entries are real and non-positive) \cite{bravyi2006complexity} or, more generally, by Hamiltonians that are in Vanishing Geometric Phase form \cite{jarret2018hamiltonian,Hen_2021}.
+However, a variety of interesting quantum many-body systems are not of this form, motivating efforts to mitigate the sign problem.
+For instance, the spin-1/2 Heisenberg model on a Kagome lattice is a canonical example.

+In addition to the clear relevance for condensed matter physics, attempts to mitigate the sign problem are of interest in regards to the study of analog quantum computation.
 In a quantum computing context, stoquastic Hamiltonians play into quantum complexity theory \cite{bravyi2008complexity,bravyi2006MerlinArthurGA}.
 In adiabatic quantum computing specifically, there is a large body of evidence that local sign-problem free Hamiltonians do not possess quantum advantage over classical computing \cite{crosson_2021,Bringewatt_2020} and that quantum advantage with stoquastic Hamiltonians requires contrived non-local systems \cite{hastings2020power}.
 Adiabatic quantum computation with general Hamiltonians is known to be universal \cite{aharonov2008adiabatic}, and therefore, it is expected that the quantum advantage over classical computation arises for Hamiltonians that exhibit a sign problem.
 Nonetheless, many classical techniques are known to address the sign problem in certain instances, motivating us to consider for which Hamiltonians the sign problem makes classical simulation truly intractable.
-More broadly, classically simulating arbitrary many-body quantum systems with sign problems is of general interest.

 Lefschetz thimble methods, based on Picard-Lefschetz theory \cite{pham1983vanishing}, are one promising strategy for mitigating the sign problem \cite{witten2010new, witten2011analytic}.
 These methods are a higher dimensional analogue of the stationary phase method, deforming an integral into complex space so that it sits on a manifold of stationary phase.
 This mostly eliminates the rapid phase oscillations which lead to the sign problem.